-Your 150 Montauk is equipped with a Teleflex no-feedback steering system.
-The Teleflex no-feedback steering system has a clutch mechanism which prevents the engine torque from being felt at the steering wheel.
-This reduces driver fatigue by eliminating the constant need to fight the wheel.
+The 150 Montauk is equipped with a mechanical nofeedback steering system.
+The system has a clutch mechanism which prevents the engine torque from being felt at the steering wheel.
+This reduces driver fatigue by eliminating the constant need to fight the steering wheel.